runemadsen/Cakemix/README.md

     curl http://www.itpcakemix.com/900762271dd7820c9e69132276000e5f

-This would return the data in a format that looks like this:
+This would return the data in a format that looks like this (carriage returns added for legibility):

     {
       "_id":"1ad79d80649a4c474eb667361800075d",